 22 And when Felix heard these things, having more perfect knowledge of that way, he deferred them, and said, "When Lysias the chief captain comes down, I will know the uttermost of your matter."
 23 And he commanded a centurion to keep Paul and to let him have liberty, and that he should forbid none of his acquaintances to minister or come to him.

 24 And after some days, Felix came with his wife Drusilla, who was Jewish.
 He sent for Paul and heard him concerning the faith in Christ.
 25 And as he reasoned of righteousness, temperance, and judgment to come, Felix trembled, and answered, "Depart for this time.
 When I have a convenient season, I will call for you."
-26 He hoped also that money would have been given to him by Paul so that he might loose him.
+26 He hoped also that money would have been given to him by Paul so that he might release him.
 Therefore, he sent for him more often and communed with him.
 27 But after two years, Porcius Festus came as successor to Felix.
 And Felix, willing to show the Jews a pleasure, left Paul bound.